Halornek/PersonalLinuxSetup/README.md

   --------  -------------  -------  -------  ---  ---
   Disk 0    Online          931 GB  1024 KB        *
 ```
-If your primary boot disk has a * under Gpt, then Windows is already installed under UEFI boot.
+If your primary boot disk has a `*` under `Gpt`, then Windows is already installed under UEFI boot.

-If there is not a * under Gpt for your primary boot disk, then Windows is running under legacy (MBR) boot.
+If there is not a `*` under `Gpt` for your primary boot disk, then Windows is running under legacy (MBR) boot.
 You can convert it using the Windows tool [MBR2GPT](https://docs.microsoft.com/en-us/windows/deployment/mbr-to-gpt).

 #### Force UTC